mclinw/public/btree.md

-# Same binary Tree: Given two binary trees, write a function to check if they are the same or not.
+# Same binary Tree
+Given two binary trees, write a function to check if they are the same or not.
 Two binary trees are considered the same if they are structurally identical and the nodes have the same value.

-Example 1: <br/>
+Example 1:
 Input:

            1         1